 “Pre-Covid, a valuation survey would be undertaken by the lender, but the pandemic has made desktop valuations more commonplace - so it is more important than ever to instruct your own survey to ensure an expert has checked the property before purchase.”

-So, what are the different types of survey, and which one should you opt for?
+What are the different types of survey and which one should I opt for?

 “This isn’t strictly speaking a survey” says Muscutt.
 “It is more a valuation for a mortgage company or bank.”

 “It’s really to show the lender that, should the buyer default on their mortgage payment, the asset is valuable enough for them to retrieve their investment - it will highlight any major problems which are likely to affect the value of the property, but won’t go into great depth about the condition of the house.”

 “A homebuyers report is more comprehensive than the house valuation survey,” according to Muscutt.